Taumako

+The Namu burial ground is of significant archaeological interest.

 Prehistory

 People have been living in the Duff Islands for 3,000 years.
 The first people on these islands made pottery using clay and sand temper which was available locally.
 A small amount of this pottery was decorated in the distinctive Lapita style with dentate stamping.
 These first inhabitants made stone tools using high quality chert which was also local.
 This same chert has been found in archaeological sites in the nearby Reef Islands, dating at least two centuries before the first known evidence in the Duff Islands.

 Later archaeological sites dating from AD 1,000 through to the 19th century contain a diverse range of personal ornaments, many of which are similar to those present in ethnographic collections from Santa Cruz displayed in numerous museums around the world.
 Several of these ornaments can now be shown to be present throughout the 3,000 years of their prehistory.
 Amongst these are the famous Tridacna shell breast pendants.
 Several specimens have imprints of fine loom woven cloth, representing the first unequivocal evidence for the presence of the loom in prehistoric Oceania.
 The backstrap loom has an unusual distribution in the Pacific region, including amongst the Atayal people of Taiwan, the islands of Yap in Micronesia, the Polynesian atholl of Kapingamarangi, and the Santa Cruz area in the Solomons.

 Throughout the Duff Islands' prehistory there is clear archaeological evidence of contact with other Pacific Island peoples from as far afield as the Fiji-Samoa area.
 This is evident from stone adzes in these islands made from a form of basalt only found in the stone quarries of Tutuila in American Samoa.
 Most evidence of contact, however, is predictably from closer to Taumako, especially the nearby Santa Cruz region.
 These wide-ranging external contacts have resulted in a population of people which shows a profound mixture of Melanesian and Polynesian physical features.